CMDA/sss-exercises/README.md

 ## Task 1
 For this course it is important that you can run node.js code and understand how to run node.js code.

 1. Install node.js, grab the installer from [nodejs.org](http://nodejs.org)
+    1a.
+While node is installing, take your time to read to exercise and review [the lecture](http://cmda.github.io/sss-course/lesson1)
 2. After installing node.js you should be able to start the REPL by typing, ```$ node ``` in your command prompt.
 Feel free to play around, e.g. ``` > 4 + 2```.
 3. Install the dependencies for this exercise ```$ npm install ```
 4. Run the first commandline script ``` $ node index.js ```